nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to clear all contact.
+1. User requests to clear all contacts.
 2. System deletes all contacts and shows a blank list of persons.

    Use case ends.